tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

+# APSDefaultDiscoveryServiceProvider

+This is a simple service where you can publish and unpublish service information.
+This information will be distributed to all other nodes that are configured to be part of the disovery.

+Service data can be configured to be shared by Multicast, or TCP.
+The _APSTCPIPService_ is used to send and receive data.

+## Discovery information

+The discovery information is just a Properties object.
+Anything you want can be put into it, but the following keys are suggested for interoperability:

+        public class DiscoveryKeys {

+            /** A name of the service. */
+            public static final String NAME = "name";

+            /** The version of the service. */ public static final String VERSION = "version";

+            /** An URI as used by APSTcpipService. */ public static final String APS_URI = "apsURI";

+            /** A URL for accessing the service. */ public static final String URL = "url";

+            /** The port of the service. */ public static final String PORT = "port";

+            /** The host of the service. */ public static final String HOST = "host";

+            /** An informative description of the service. */ public static final String DESCRIPTION = "description";

+            /** This is used by APSClusterService to announce cluster members. */ public static final String APS_CLUSTER_NAME = "apsClusterName";

+            /** The protocol of the service, like TCP, UDP, Multicast */ public static final String PROTOCOL = "protocol";

+            /** Some description of the type of the content provided by the service. */ public static final String CONTENT_TYPE = "contentType";

+            /** A timestamp of when the entry was last updated. */ public static final String LAST_UPDATED = "lastUpdated";
+        }

+## Transport data format

+The data is transported over the network in JSON format:

+        {
+            action: "ADD" / "REMOVE",
+            serviceDescription: {
+                name: "myservice",
+                version: "1.5.4",
+                apsURI: "tcp://myhost:5564"
+                ...
+            }
+        }

+## API

+        /**
+         * A network service discovery.
+         *
+         * There a many such services available in general, a bit less from a java
+         * perspective, but the intention with this is not to compete with any of
+         * the others, but to provide an extremely simple way to discover remote
+         * services in an as simple an primitive way as possible.
+Basically a way
+         * to have multiple hosts running APS based code find each other easily,
+         * may it be by simple configuration or by multicast or TCP, or wrapping
+         * some other service.
+         */
+        public interface APSSimpleDiscoveryService {

+            //
+            // Methods
+            //

+            /**
+             * On a null filter all services are returned.
+The filter is otherwise
+             * of LDAP type: (&(this=that)(something=pizza)).
+             *
+             * @param filter The filter to narrow the results.
+             */
+            Set<Properties> getServices(String filter);

+            /**
+             * Publishes a local service.
+This will announce it to other known
+             * APSSimpleDiscoveryService instances.
+             *
+             * @param serviceProps This is a set of properties describing the
+             *                     service.
+There are some suggested keys in
+             *                     DiscoveryKeys for general compatibility.
+             *
+             * @throws APSDiscoveryException on problems to publish (note:
+             *                               this is a runtime exception!).
+             */
+            void publishService(Properties serviceProps) throws APSDiscoveryException;

+            /**
+             * Recalls the locally published service, announcing to other known
+             * APSSimpleDiscoveryService instances that this service is no longer available.
+             *
+             * @param unpublishFilter An LDAP type filter that matches an entry or entries
+             *                        to unpublish.
+Any non locally published services cauth
+             *                        in the filter will be ignored.
+             *
+             * @throws APSDiscoveryException on problems to publish (note: this is a
+             *                               runtime exception!).
+             */
+            void unpublishService(String unpublishFilter) throws APSDiscoveryException;
+        }

 # APSExternalProtocolExtender

 This is an OSGi bundle that makes use of the OSGi extender pattern.
-It listens to services being registered and unregistered and if the services bundles _MANIFEST.MF_ contains `APS-Externalizable: true` the service is made externally available.
-If the _MANIFEST.MF_ contains `APS-Externalizable: false` however making the service externally available is forbidden.
-A specific service can also be registered containing an _aps-externalizable_ property with value _true_ to be externalizable.
+It listens to services being registered and unregistered and if the services bundles _MANIFEST.MF_ contains `APS-Externalizable: true` all services published by the bundle is made externally available.
+If the _MANIFEST.MF_ contains `APS-Externalizable: false` however making services externally available is forbidden.
 It is also possible as an alternative to true/false specify a list of fully qualified service names to make only those services externally available.
 This overrides any other specification.

+A specific service can also be registered containing an _aps-externalizable_ property with value _true_ to be externalizable.
+If your bundle uses APSActivator (APSToolsLib) as bundle activator then any of @APSExternalizable and @APSRemoteService on the class will make APSActivator set the _aps-externalizable_ property to true when registering the service.

 The exernal protocol extender also provides a configuration where services can be specified with their fully qualified name to be made externally available.
 If a bundle however have specifically specified false for the above manifest entry then the config entry will be ignored.